Novartis/Jenkins-LSCI/userContent/docs/installation_and_use.md

 <img src="media/image3.png" width="361" height="282" />

-The proxy settings might not take effect until the Jenkins-CI server is restarted.
+The proxy settings might not take effect until the Jenkins server is restarted.

-So **exit and restart the Jenkins-CI server**.
+So **exit and restart the Jenkins server**.

 1. To stop the server type: <http://localhost:8080/exit> in your browser and click on the ‘Try Posting’ button

 2. Or go to the command line console and hit &lt;Ctrl&gt;-C to exit the batch script

-3. Restart Jenkins-CI by executing java -jar jenkins.war
+3. Restart Jenkins by executing java -jar jenkins.war

 ### Automatic Groovy Installation

 Before executing Jenkins-LSCI jobs that utilize Groovy scripts, we need to install Groovy on the server.
-Jenkins-CI has the ability to auto-install certain tools such as Groovy.
+Jenkins has the ability to auto-install certain tools such as Groovy.

 1. Go to: <http://localhost:8080/configureTools>